drBenway/pixi-vn-wiki/start/versus-renpy.md

 ## Conclusion

 Finally my personal conclusion is that, if you know object oriented programming and want to create a visual novel with many features, minigames, a very complex UI etc... you should use Pixi’VN.
 If you are not a programmer, want to create your visual novel quickly and are willing to learn knowledge over time that you can reuse later from this project, forget Ren'Py, use Pixi'VN.
+If you want a unified framework that takes care of everything without you having to decide which libraries to use, then Pixi'VN is not for you, Ren'Py is a valid option.
+If you want a no-code framework, currently, neither Ren'Py nor Pixi'VN are for you.